-No adult lamprey were transferred in the 2022-2023 monitoring period.
-No lamprey have been observed to date (June 2023).
-No observations of the species, including adults or juveniles, had been made at the scheme since the 2015-2016 transfer, other than a single lamprey captured in the fish trap in August 2022.
+No adult lamprey were transferred in the 2023/24 monitoring period.
+No lamprey have been observed to date (19 September 2024).
+No observations of the species, including adults or juveniles, have been made at the scheme since the 2015/16 transfer, other than a single lamprey captured in the fish trap in August 2022.

 Following recommendations made by National Institute of Water and Atmospheric Research (NIWA), a surveillance camera system has been installed to monitor the trap area for lamprey.

-The results from the 2022-2023 report for the trap and transfer process are presented in Table 4, together with historical data.
-The full extent of the trap and transfer stakeholder and expert panel engagement process as well as the outcome of the reporting is beyond the scope of this compliance report, with all reports available on request.
+The results from the 2023/24 report for the trap and transfer process are presented in Table 4, together with historical data.
+The full extent of the trap and transfer stakeholder and Expert Panel engagement process as well as the outcome of the reporting is beyond the scope of this compliance report.
+All reports are available on request.